cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/quickstart.rst

 Quick Start on your desktop
 ============================
+.. role:: red

 .. warning:: this tutorial is for the new FutureSystems
 	  infrastructure.
 However at this time we still use FutureGrid.
 Please replace all occurrences of FutureSystems with FutureGrid.

-This quickstart is designed for Ubuntu 14.04 and OSX.
+:red:`This quickstart is designed for Ubuntu 14.04 and OSX`.

 We recommend that you use virtualenv to provide an isolated environment for cloudmesh.
 We assume you create one called ENV and activate it::